ChessUltimate/known-bugs/bugs.md

 -Account linking is currently broken and will be fixed soon.

--Online play is bugged on IOS devices until the next update.
-I'm sorry for the inconvenience.

 -Checks with the Minion causes the check indicator to appear on all enemy characters.